TabbyML/tabby/website/docs/installation/hugging-face/index.md

 ## Your first Tabby Space

-In this section, you will learn how to deploy a Tabby Space and use it for yourself or your orgnization.
+In this section, you will learn how to deploy a Tabby Space and use it for yourself or your organization.

 ### Deploy Tabby on Spaces